anonymousbup/felcon/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Required changes**
-What needs to be changed in Lynis?
+What needs to be changed in Felcon?

 **Additional context**
 Add anything else that you consider to be relevant about the feature request here.